-In a nutshell, I can be hired for blog CONTENT development (in other words, NON-technical, mostly), content creation leveraging the ThingLink.com tool and other tools, special projects, etc.
+In a nutshell, I can be hired for blog CONTENT development (in other words, NON-technical, mostly), content creation via native and/or special tools, special projects, etc.

 I provide services for agencies and brands of all sizes.
-Skills revolve around brand galas (think live events and the plethora of associated needs), product unveilings and campaigns, blog development (think NON-TECHNICAL, e.g., vetting guests, content curation), conducting Charlie Rose-style interviews of influencers, Twitter, GooglePlus, blogger collaboration, marketing material, copywriting and other methods for promotion, including social media.
+Skills revolve around brand galas (think live events and the plethora of associated needs), product unveilings and campaigns, blog development (think NON-TECHNICAL, e.g., vetting guests, content curation), conducting Charlie Rose-style interviews of influencers, Twitter, blogger collaboration, etc.

 If copywriters are sugar cubes, and journalists are closer to ice cubes, then I’m like a Rubik’s cube.
 My interaction with different verticals places me in a colorful category of writers.
 I’m part of several social tribes and I can hook you up with other creators (Yup, I’m not solely about me me me) or all kinds of experts.
 My network is really fabulous.
 You know the saying: Your network is your net worth.
 (Not 100% true but it rolls nicely off the tongue)

-☀ ☀ ☀ NEW!!
-(For PR agencies) ☀ ☀ ☀ I also share my knowledge via crash courses on great ways (both social and technical) you can use Facebook Live, Twitter and more.
+For PR agencies — I also share my knowledge via crash courses on great ways (both social and technical) you can use Facebook Live, Twitter and more.
 For your client events, I help you find the best bloggers by using Moonsy combined with your current outreach tools, or new tools if you’re interested, such as GroupHigh or InkyBee.
-The better I get to know you, the better I can suggest helpful tools, web apps, resources, etc. (Lessons are tailored for people in the PR industry and will be given in-person or via Google Hangouts).
+The better I get to know you, the better I can suggest helpful tools, web apps, resources, etc. (Lessons are tailored for people in the PR industry and will be given in-person in Manhattan).
 Truthfully, this service is available to everybody, not just PR agencies.
-Please see the below video (“Actionable tools for PR agents”)